veillette/opticsTextbook/content/Chap01Basics/Basics.md

 &= \oint_{\cal L} \mathbf{\mathcal{E}} \cdot \mathrm{d}\mathbf{l},
 \end{align*}
 ```
-where in the last step we used Stokes' theorem with the direction of integration over the loop given by that of the direction of rotation of a screw driver when it moves in the direction of the normal $\hat{\mathbf{y}}$.
-In words: the rate of change of the magnetic flux through the surface $A$ is equal to the integral of the tangential electric field over the bounding closed loop ${\cal L}$.
+where in the last step, we used Stokes' theorem with the direction of integration over the loop given by that of the direction of rotation of a screwdriver when it moves in the direction of the normal $\hat{\mathbf{y}}$.
+In words, the rate of change of the magnetic flux through the surface $A$ is equal to the integral of the tangential electric field over the bounding closed loop ${\cal L}$.

-By taking the limit $\mathrm{d}z\rightarrow 0$, the surface integral and the integrals over the vertical parts of the loop vanish and there remain only the integrals of the tangential electric field over the horizontal parts parallel to the $x$-axis of the loop on both sides of the interface $z=0$.
+By taking the limit $\mathrm{d}z\rightarrow 0$, the surface integral and the integrals over the vertical parts of the loop vanish.
+There remain only the integrals of the tangential electric field over the horizontal parts parallel to the $x$-axis of the loop on both sides of the interface $z=0$.
 Since these integrals are traversed in opposite directions and the lengths of these parts are the same and arbitrary, we conclude for the loop as shown in {numref}`Fig_2_08_Stokes_loop` that

 ```{math}
 :label: eq.fresnel10